At A Glance:

 Coffee Maker or Espresso Machine with built-in grinder?
 Drip or Single-Cup?
 Budget friendly or all-in?
 Made with BPA-free plastic or stainless steel?
 Compact and portable or big on features like SCAA-certified brewers?

 There are some very important features to consider before you make your choice, but I hope with my selection, the comparison table and detailed guiding instructions you find one that’s ideal for your needs!

 So, do you prefer coffee makers with grinders?
 Or espresso machines?
 Please leave a comment below and tell us why.

-If you’re exploring the different ways of brewing coffee, we’ve rounded up the best coffee makers according to their function and features.
+If you’re exploring the different ways of brewing coffee, we’ve rounded up the greatest coffee makers according to their function and features.
 See our list below: